Protectory: New York Catholic Protectory

 The New York Catholic Protectory was, at one time, the largest child welfare organization in the country.
 By the mid 1860s, many children in New York City were the offspring of immigrants living in squalid and disease-ridden neighborhoods.
-Adding to the destitution was the fact that casualties of the Civil War left many women widows and their children fatherless.
+Adding to the destitution was that casualties of the Civil War left many women widows and their children fatherless.
 "The Society for the Protection of Destitute Roman Catholic Children in the City of New York" was chartered in 1863.